KSP-KOS/KSLib/doc/lib_term.md

     GOTCHAS: Be aware that on the terminal screen, positive Y is DOWN, not UP, which may yield confusing results about which way is positive degrees of the arc, if you're not taking it into account.

+---
+Copyright © 2015,2020 KSLib team

+This work and any code samples presented herein are licensed under the [MIT license](../LICENSE).